KStocky/ShaderTestFramework/docs/STF/CompileTimeTests.md

 }
 ```

-The main difference is that we are calling `ShaderTestFixture::RunCompileTimeTest` to run the test.
+The main difference is that we are calling `AssertionsV1::ShaderTestFixture::RunCompileTimeTest` to run the test.
 Compile Time Tests are not executed.
 Therefore a dispatch configuration is not required.
 An entry function also doesn't need to be specified, however giving a name to the test improves test failure reporting.

 ### HLSL